chen-chris-topher/MS2-Autoencoder/README.md

         * This means when you run the training, you will specify the lump sum of training / testing in command line
             * IE. Run train_models.py passing 3,000,000 to take that amount from the hdf5 into training
             * Splitting between training / testing happens after and ratio based on sizes set in-line
+3. Code for actually running training is train_models.py
+    * Specify model name to save under and number of spectra to use
-4. Trained models are saved as .h5 with architeture and weights and loss and accuracy history are saved in .pickle format
+    * Trained models are saved as .h5 with architeture and weights
-5. Models training function is built on tensorflow-gpu with gpu memory allocation and session declaration
+    * Loss and accuracy history are saved in .pickle format
+4. Predictions are done by running test_models.py
+    * Specify model name to test
+    * Specify th number of spectra that were used in the training process, everything else is used to test
+    * Predictions are saved to numpy matrix with _predictions.npy at the end of the model name

 ### Some Tensorflow & Cuda Notes
 * Current version use tensorflow-gpu 2.3.0